viafintech/Barzahlen-Ruby/README.md

 error.documentation_url # The documentation url which you can refer to for debugging error.request_id # The request id which can be used to tell us if we need to help you finding an issue
 ```

-If an interpretation was unsuccesful a **BarzahlenV2::Error::UnexpectedError** will be raised.